Lake Cahuilla: Chronology

 Some legends of the Kami and Cahuilla tribes probably refer to Lake Cahuilla and its latest filling.
 They state that the lake bed tended to be dry but also occasionally flooded; during which times the tribes would have to relocate to the mountains.
 Evidence for the lake's existence in the historical record, however, is unclear, although it probably still existed at the time when the Spaniards reached the region.

 The occurrence of a highstand ("Lake A") around 1726 ± CE is secure.
-It is not clear whether Lake Cahuilla was full in 1540, year in which the Coronado expedition took place, although some transverses in the reports about the Coronado expedition have been interpreted as to imply that it was not.
+It is not clear whether Lake Cahuilla was full in 1540, the year in which the Coronado expedition took place, although some transverses in the reports about the Coronado expedition have been interpreted as to imply that it was not.
 It is possible that at that time, the Colorado River was draining into both the Gulf of California and Lake Cahuilla.
 Juan de Oñate in 1605 and Eusebio Kino in 1702 report that natives told them of the existence of a lake.
 Likewise a map by John Rocque c.
 1762 shows the Colorado River draining into a lake.
 Williams Blake in 1853 reported of a Cahuilla legend that had a lake extending "from mountain to mountain" and evaporating "little by little", interrupted by a flood without warning.
 Based on observations made by Juan Bautista de Anza during his 1774 trip through the region, Lake Cahuilla did not exist by that point.
 It is still possible that a short refilling occurred between 1680 and 1825.

 Some anomalously old radiocarbon dates of Lake Cahuilla deposits may be the consequence of the Colorado River transporting ancient carbonates into the lake.
 In addition, discrepancies between shell and other organic material ages can reach 400–800 years owing to old carbon; shells can also absorb carbon-14 from the air.
 Other research has documented no substantial old carbon effects.

 It is likely that ephemeral lakes formed in the Lake Cahuilla basin during floods of the Colorado River, such as in 1828, 1840, 1849, 1852, 1862, 1867, and 1891.
 In 1873, Joseph Widney proposed to recreate the whole sea in the hope of increasing precipitation over southern California and thus to enhance agricultural productivity; this was known as the "Widney Sea".
 Since 1905–1907, a new lake exists where Lake Cahuilla once stood, the Salton Sea.
 This lake formed when heavier than average spring melt runoff in the Colorado River breached an irrigation canal.
 The Salton Sea might have grown to the size of Lake Cahuilla if human efforts had not stopped the flood.